Tropilab Inc.

 For sore throat the inner bark is scraped, or the whole bark can be decocted.

-In Brazil and Surinam, various parts of the plant are used as remedies for constipation, diabetes, coughs, pulmonary catarrh, headache and other ailments.
+In Brazil and Surinam, various parts of the plant are used as natural remedies for constipation, diabetes, coughs, pulmonary catarrh, headache and other ailments.

-Seeds, bark and leaves have also shown antibiotic activity and may have effect on blood pressure and respiration.
+The seeds, bark and leaves have also shown antibiotic activity and may have effect on blood pressure and respiration.

 Constituents